cisco/mindmeld/docs/source/blueprints/food_ordering.rst

    (restaurant) "What are the different ways in which you would refer to this
                  restaurant location?"

-   (dish) "What names would you use to refer to this dish on a restaurant's menu?"
+   (dish) "What names would you use to refer to this item on the restaurant menu?"

-The training data for intent classification and entity recognition can be found in the :keyword:`domains` directory, whereas the data for entity resolution is in the :keyword:`entities` directory, both at the root level of the blueprint folder.
+The training data for intent classification and entity recognition can be found in the :keyword:`domains` directory, whereas the data for entity resolution is in the :keyword:`entities` directory, both located at the root level of the blueprint folder.

 7. Training the NLP Classifiers
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-To put the training data to use and train a baseline NLP system using Workbench's default machine learning settings, use the :keyword:`build()` method of the :keyword:`NaturalLanguageProcessor` class:
+To put the training data to use and train a baseline NLP system for your app using Workbench's default machine learning settings, use the :keyword:`build()` method of the :keyword:`NaturalLanguageProcessor` class:

 .. code:: python